odoo/odoo/doc/howtos/rdtraining/setup.rst

 .. tip:: You may need to ask your manager read rights to fetch the enterprise repository.

-Configure odoo-dev
+Configure development repository
 ------------------

-Odoo-dev is the internal R&D repository, it's in this repository that you will create your working branches.
-This repository is only available if you are working at Odoo.
+To contribute in the Odoo development, you will need to `fork the repository <https://guides.github.com/activities/forking/>`__, create a branch in the fork with your code and submit a `Pull Request <https://docs.github.com/en/github/getting-started-with-github/github-glossary#pull-request>`__ to the Odoo repository.

+In the case you are lucky enough to work at Odoo, the fork already exists.
+They are called `odoo-dev/odoo` and `odoo-dev/enterprise`.

 .. code-block:: console

-    $ cd /home/$USER/src/odoo
+    $ cd  $HOME/src/odoo
     $ git remote add odoo-dev git@github.com:odoo-dev/odoo.git #add odoo-dev as remote
     $ git remote rename origin odoo #change the name of origin (the odoo repository) to odoo
     $ git remote set-url --push odoo no_push #remove the posibilities to push to odoo (you can only push to odoo-dev)

-    $ cd /home/$USER/src/enterprise
+    $ cd  $HOME/src/enterprise
     $ git remote add enterprise-dev git@github.com:odoo-dev/enterprise.git
     $ git remote rename origin enterprise
     $ git remote set-url --push enterprise no_push